Axual/terraform-provider-axual/docs/index.md

 #
 # GROUPS and USERS
 # ----------------
-# GROUPS own entities like STREAM, APPLICATION  and ENVIRONMENT.
+# GROUPS own entities like TOPIC, APPLICATION  and ENVIRONMENT.
 USERS are members of a GROUP
 # Below, three users are declared with certain roles in the system.

 #